 Antioxidants can help to reduce the risk of deadly diseases and cancer in the body.
 In green and black tea, polyphenols and catechins are the main antioxidants.
 These antioxidants have been shown to be highly effective in helping the body to eliminate free radicals that enter the body and result in cellular damage.
-By eliminating free radicals, you may reduce your risk of cancerous cells developing.
+By eliminating free radicals, you may reduce your risk of developing cancer.

 Protecting your mental health is just as important as taking care of your physical health.
 In fact, serious stress and anxiety can eventually lead to dangerous physical conditions.

 The antibacterial and antimicrobial properties in jasmine tea have shown to aid with digestion by tackling any harmful agents that are stuck in the digestive tract.
 It can also help to promote beneficial bacterial growth in the intestine.
-Drinking jasmine tea will help you to digest your food more quickly and with fewer complications, promoting reduction in diarrhea, ulcers, and stomach cramps.
+Drinking jasmine tea can help you to digest your food more quickly and with fewer complications, promoting reduction in diarrhea, ulcers, and stomach cramps.

 Jasmine tea has been shown to support healthy brain function.
-The little caffeine boost in jasmine tea will help to propel you through the afternoon without that fuzzy, foggy brain feeling you sometimes get when you’re tired.
+The caffeine boost in jasmine tea will help to propel you through the afternoon, increasing alertness.
 However, the relaxing properties of jasmine will help to keep you calm and fend off those caffeine jitters.
 Most jasmine tea-drinkers describe their mental state as being both relaxed and attentive.
-Find out more about the powerful jasmine, caffeine mixture here.

 Like other green teas, jasmine tea can be beneficial for your oral health.
 This is because it is jam-packed with catechins.
 These polyphenols help to kill plaque and other oral bacteria, thus reducing your risk of tooth decay or cavities.